 In 2014, Tuymans was awarded an honorary doctorate from the University of Arts in Poznań.
 In 2013, a solo presentation of the artist’s portraits, Nice.
 Luc Tuymans, was held at The Menil Collection in Houston.
 In 2009, his work was the subject of a retrospective co-organized by the Wexner Center for the Arts, Columbus, Ohio and the San Francisco Museum of Modern Art.
 It traveled through 2011 to the Dallas Museum of Art; Museum of Contemporary Art Chicago; and Palais des Beaux-Arts, Brussels.
 Previous major survey shows of the artist’s work include those organized by Wiels Centre d’Art Contemporain, Brussels in 2009 (traveled to Baibakov art projects, Moscow, followed by Moderna Museet, Malmö, Sweden) and Tate Modern, London in 2004 (traveled to K21 Kunstsammlung Nordrhein-Westfalen, Düsseldorf).
 In 2007, the artist was granted the title of Commander, Order of Leopold in Belgium.

-Tuymans is the curator of the 2018 group exhibition Sanguine/Bloedrood.
-Luc Tuymans on Baroque at the Museum van Hedendaagse Kunst Antwerpen, Antwerp, which travels to Fondazione Prada, Milan.
-The artist previously organized Intrigue: James Ensor by Luc Tuymans at the Royal Academy of Arts, London; The Gap: Selected Abstract Art from Belgium in 2016 at the Museum van Hedendaagse Kunst Antwerpen Antwerp, which was first on view at the Parasol unit foundation for contemporary art, London; Constable, Delacroix, Friedrich, Goya.
+Tuymans curated the 2018 group exhibition Sanguine/Bloedrood.
+Luc Tuymans on Baroque at the Museum van Hedendaagse Kunst Antwerpen, Antwerp, which traveled to Fondazione Prada, Milan.
+The artist also organized Intrigue: James Ensor by Luc Tuymans in 2016-2017 at the Royal Academy of Arts, London; The Gap: Selected Abstract Art from Belgium in 2016 at the Museum van Hedendaagse Kunst Antwerpen Antwerp, which was first on view at the Parasol unit foundation for contemporary art, London; Constable, Delacroix, Friedrich, Goya.
 A Shock to the Senses in 2013 at Albertinum, Dresden; A Vision of Central Europe in 2010 at Groeninge Museum, Brugge Centraal, Bruges, Belgium; and The State of Things: Brussels/Beijing in 2009 at Palais des Beaux-Arts, Brussels, which traveled to the National Art Museum of China, Beijing.